alpdias/stock-control/README.md

 # Inventory control in JS

-A simple inventory control to add and remove items from a stock using HTML5, CSS3 and mostly JavaScript.
-It uses the averaging for the price of products, being able to add and remove from stock the products in their total or partial quantity.
+Simple inventory control using JavaScript, HTML5 and CSS3.
+With functions to add and remove items in part or in full, and by averaging the price of products in stock.

 JavaScript </br>
 HTML5 | CSS3 </br>